 Online course certificates are a relatively new addition to the elearning family.
 Are they a gimmick or the real deal?
-We are going to explore why some courses offer certificates when you complete their classes and some do not.
+We are going to explore why some courses offer certificates and some don't.

-There is a distinction between different types of certificates offered by different online course providers
+There is an important distinction between the different types of certificates offered online

-Some courses are accredited by universities and higher education academies
+Some courses are accredited by universities & higher education academies

 Other providers will give you a certificate as proof you completed a course

-Some only give you a certificate if you pass a test or upload a satisfactory project
+Some only give you a certificate if you pass a test of some kind

 The final category do not offer any kind of certificate